Driving Your Car In Turkey

 Learn more about How To Convert Foreigner Dri̇ver's Li̇cense To Turkish Dri̇ver's Li̇cense İn Turkey for foreigners living in Turkey.

 Parking is illegal in areas where No Parking signs are displayed.
 If you park in an area where parking is not permitted or stay parked for longer than is permitted in a valid space, your vehicle can be towed away and you will need to pay a fine to release it.

 Speed monitoring is now very common in Turkey and any fine issued, needs to be paid on the spot.
 The fines are normally calculated in accordance with the number of kilometers over the speed limit a motorist was traveling; therefore, take note of the speed limits and stick to them.

-Fines can also be given out to motorists who are not carrying with them 2 red warning triangles, a fire extinguisher, a first aid kit, spare bulbs, their driving licence, their insurance documents and their vehicle registration document.
+Fines can also be given out to motorists who are not carrying with them 2 red warning triangles, a fire extinguisher, a first aid kit, spare bulbs, their driving license, their insurance documents and their vehicle registration document.

 |Istanbul Shopping Center For Sale|

 As in the UK, it is now illegal in Turkey to use a mobile telephone whilst driving unless a hands-free kit is used, which does not require an earpiece.
-A hefty fine will be imposed for this offence.
+A hefty fine will be imposed for this offense.

 Remember - there are toll roads in Turkey, so keep some change handy with you when out driving.

 If you are a motorcyclist, you must always wear a helmet outside of a built-up area.

 Any motorist leaving their vehicle on the hard shoulder must wear a high visibility jacket if they are outside of the vehicle.